 Second Quarter U.S. GDP and the Stimulus Package

-July 31 - U.S. real GDP declined by 1.0% (annual rate) in the first quarter, the fourth straight quarterly drop, according to today's report by the Commerce Department.
+July 31 - U.S. real GDP declined by 1.0% (annual rate) in the second quarter, the fourth straight quarterly drop, according to today's report by the Commerce Department.
 While the economy has shown considerable improvement since the first quarter (-6.4%, revised downward), it remains weak and vulnerable to unexpected developments.

 A closer look indicates that improvement in the second quarter was driven by the economic stimulus package and trade.
 The only positive contributions to growth came from government spending (federal, state and local) and imports.
 Consumer spending turned negative despite a large jump in disposable income (from the stimulus boost) and investment remained negative.
 Top White House economic adviser Christina Romer said that growth would have been 2 -3 percentage points lower without the stimulus package.